oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/qs-advanced/online-remote-discover.md

 {{< img "Online Discovery Results" "images/a5-online-discovery-results.png" >}}

+Note that in this sample, there are no `Domain Binaries` or `Domain Libraries` to the only thing that is needed is to add the `todo.war` binary to the WDT archive file.

 Depending on the version of WDT you are using, online remote discovery adds some fields with their default values that were not actually set in the original model used to build the domain.
-WDT is continuing to improve discovery so your results may be slightly different than those shown in the following image.
+WDT is continuing to improve discovery so your results may be slightly different from those shown in the following image.

 {{< img "Online Discovered Model" "images/a6-online-discovered-model.png" >}}

 Because we want to be able to go back seamlessly to the main flow with your model, you will clean it up a bit, fill in the missing variable values, and add the application to the archive file.
 Please make the following changes:

-1. Delete the SSL block under the `todo-srv-template`.
-2. Under `todo-srv-template`, remove the `ListenPort` field and replace it with the `ListenPortEnabled` field set to `true`.
+1. Under `todo-srv-template`, add the `ListenPortEnabled` field set to `true`.
-3. In the `JDBCDriverParams` block, change `localhost` to `mysql` in the URL field.
+2. In the `JDBCDriverParams` block, change `localhost` to `mysql` in the URL field.
-4. Set the empty variable values using the values specified when you ran the `startMySQL` and `createToDoListDomain` scripts.
+3. Set the empty variable values using the values specified when you ran the `startMySQL` and `createToDoListDomain` scripts.

 Now, click the Plus Sign in the archive editor.
-Choose the `Archive Entry Type`, `Application`, and set the `Application Archive File` to the file at `$WKTUI_QS_HOME/app/target/todo.war`, as shown in the following image, and then click **OK**.
+Choose the `Archive Entry Type`, `Application`, and set the `Application Archive File` to the file at `$WKTUI_QS_HOME/app/target/todo.war` (when running with WebLogic Server 14.1.1 or 14.1.2) or `$WKTUI_QS_HOME/app-jakarta/target/todo.war` (when running with WebLogic Server 15.1.1), as shown in the following image, and then click **OK**.

 {{< img "Add to Archive" "images/a7-add-to-archive.png" >}}